top of page

 LT 500MW WTE Plant Boardman

-PLANT CONSTRUCTION SITE PHOTOS
+CONSTRUCTION SITE PHOTOS

 Located adjacent to The Port of Morrow, this project will be the first truly self-sustained regenerative power plant.
 It is a completely renewable system to convert waste into municipal water and energy.
 The core structure has been constructed as seen in the photos at left.